billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 Adapted from {{TMN}}.

 Meter (Energy Meter):
-: A meter is a device intended to measure electrical energy by integrating power with respect to time.
+: Is a device/component that is intended to measure electrical energy by integrating power with respect to time.
 Reference: Adapted from {{IEC60050}}.